ajoalenjeen/BANK-MARKETING-AB-TESTING/README.md

 ## ✅ Recommendations

-Based on the analysis, the bank should adopt a **layered targeting strategy**:

-### Tier 1 — Immediate, no-risk change
-**Stop calling the worst-performing segment.** Eliminate clients who match: *telephone channel + May + blue-collar/services/entrepreneur job category.* This single rule removes 9% of call volume while losing only 3% of subscribers — a 27:1 cost-benefit ratio with zero operational disruption.

-### Tier 2 — Primary strategy: Crisis-Aware targeting
-**Calibrate call volume to the interest rate environment.** Term deposits become more attractive when alternative safe-haven returns are low, so call volume should scale up during low-Euribor periods and scale down during high-Euribor periods — regardless of calendar month.

-### Tier 3 — Within Crisis-Aware, prioritize high-value clients
-- **Channel:** Cellular only.
-Telephone underperforms by 2.8x in every job category.
-- **History:** Prioritize clients with prior contact history (any outcome).
-Previous campaign success is the strongest single predictor in the dataset.
-- **Frequency:** Cap at 3 contacts per client.
-Beyond 5 contacts, conversion drops below 6%.
-## ✅ Recommendations

 Based on the analysis, the bank should adopt a **layered targeting strategy**.
 Each tier produces a measurable conversion lift over the 11.27% baseline:

 ### Tier 1 — Immediate, no-risk change